Sleeps With Monsters: Queen of Coin and Whispers

 Recent Comments

-- Winchell Chung on History and SFF Storytelling: A New Monthly Column 30 mins ago
+- ElodinsSpren on History and SFF Storytelling: A New Monthly Column 10 mins ago

+- 9jaboizgist on Far Apart, Close By: Homesick by Nino Cipri 43 mins ago

+- Lisamarie on Disney Has Found a Writer For Its Cassian Andor Star Wars Show 1 hour ago

+- Rust Cohle on Top Ten Reasons to Summon an Elder God: David Drake’s “Than Curse the Darkness” 1 hour ago

+- Thomas on Download a Free Ebook of The Tiger’s Daughter by K Arsenault Rivera Before Oct.
+19!
+1 hour ago

-- gadget on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 32 mins ago
+- adjbaker on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 3 hours ago

+- Skip on Harry Potter and the Conspiracy of Queers: Discovering Myself in Fandom and Roleplay 3 hours ago

-- Sunspear on Star Trek The Original Series Rewatch: “Amok Time” 33 mins ago
+- SpaceCadet on Star Trek: The Next Generation Rewatch: “Yesterday’s Enterprise“ 3 hours ago

-- Msb on It’s No Game: Brown Girl in the Ring by Nalo Hopkinson 36 mins ago

-- Rhii on Gormenghast With Hooves: Learning the Art of Dark Storytelling From My Little Pony 47 mins ago